-MRDL: Maximum residual disinfectant level, or the maximum level of a disinfectant added for water treatment that may not be exceeded without an unacceptable possibility of adverse health effects.
+MRDL: Maximum Residual Disinfectant Level.
+The maximum level of a disinfectant added for water treatment that may not be exceeded without an unacceptable possibility of adverse health effects.

-MRDLG: Maximum Residual Disinfectant Level Goal, or the level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG: Maximum Residual Disinfectant Level Goal.
+The level of a drinking water disinfectant below which there is no known or expected risk to health.

-NA: not applicable.
+N/A: Not applicable.

-ND: not detectable at testing limits.
+ND: Not detectable at testing limits.